andersberg/the-butler/README.md

 * `bower_components` - Polymer and related components.

 ## License
-The Ape Butler is released under the MIT license.
+The Butler is released under the MIT license.
 See LICENSE for details.